Approximately Optimal Multi-Stream Quickest Change Detection: CODE

-For reproducibility of the numerical results in Section \ref{sec:numresults}, we provide an implementation of our algorithm in Python.
-The first function is used to generate our data, and the second function provides the main implementation of Decaying-$\epsilon$-FOCuS using the FOCuS algorithm from \citet{romano2023fast}. \begin{python} import numpy as np
+The first function is used to generate our data, and the second function provides the main implementation of Gaussian-Decaying-$\epsilon$-FOCuS using the FOCuS algorithm from \citet{romano2023fast}. \begin{python} import numpy as np

 def generate_streaming_observation(stream, time, nu, mu1, M, mu0=0): """ Generate a single observation for streaming algorithms.

 Parameters: ----------- stream : int Stream index (M-1 has change point, others don't) time : int Current time step nu : int Change point location mu1 : float Post-change mean M : int Total number of streams mu0 : float Pre-change mean (default: 0)